Skip to main content

 3. Select Template in the horizontal menu bar, and then select the SD-WAN tab.

-4. Select Step 5, Switching.
+4. Select step 5, Switching.

 Template-Switching-tab-border.png